 A joint study by BIA/Kelsey and Manta found that existing customers not only spend on average 67% more than new customers during checkout, but retaining the business of an existing customer costs 10 times less than the cost of acquiring new customers.
 The report concludes by noting that customer loyalty can bring big benefits to small businesses:

 Once businesses truly grasp the impact their customer base has on their long term business viability, they can spend more of their time and budget focused on existing customers, which not only saves them money – it makes for explosive revenue growth.
 Because of this, it puzzles me that so many small businesses and even large corporations spend their time and resources it takes to chase down and win over new customers instead of simply looking after their existing ones.
 Why Sales Isn’t A Numbers Game!
 Have you ever heard the saying, “Sales isn’t a Numbers Game”?
 If you’ve ever worked in sales, you have undoubtedly heard that saying at least once (or if you worked at a cold call center, once every hour of the work day).
 But sales aren’t isn’t supposed to be a numbers game.
 This archaic mentality is what will lead you to spending a whole lot of time and energy trying to convert the nonconvertible.
 I don’t know who came up with that saying, but they are dead wrong – and here is why.
 It is incredibly short sighted to think that sales are a simply game of asking as many people as possible for money, then hoping and praying that eventually someone will cave in and fork over their cash.
 Having worked in a variety of different industries, I’ve witnessed firsthand that regardless of what industry you work in, the one common denominator that all salespeople should consider is that customers are people – human beings just like you and I – and that they are certainly not numbers to be checked off one-by-one.
 The bottom line is that businesses treat their customers as numbers.
 That is a fact which is one of the biggest problems we have in the world of business today.
 If the customer were just a number, you would not need to care how they feel, think or talk about your product or service after they bought it.
 Instead, you would just keep on making money from them without looking after your existing customers.
 They Are A People’s Game!
 Some businesses offer subscription services, such as mobile phones, online memberships, hosting, and many other products.
 As a result, they lose their customers within their first 12 months and get bad reviews on customer care, support and even their products.
 Many companies use ads and marketing strategies to win new customers, then, as soon as they have them, they no longer care about looking after them or following up.
 It’s as if once the money is in their hands, the customer ceases to exist.
 This unsympathetic approach to customer service can often turn fatal for businesses of any size.
 As a result of their poor customer care and support systems in place, businesses end up losing their customers just as fast as they got them.
 Which brings me to the point: that sales aren’t a numbers game, but a people game.
 When you have a great relationship with your customers, they will always come back to buy more from you, not to mention send more customer referrals your way.
 The sales revenue, the numbers in your account, and even the success of your business are just a few of the many results of you selling your product.
 The thing that matters most is to look after your existing customers to the best of your ability.
 This will not only increase your sales, but also improve your public reputation as a company, which is very important these days in regards to building a long lasting, successful business.
 Even before a product can hit the shelves – or even before it’s available in online stores – there are hundreds of hours of market research that takes place.
 Research on what type of consumer your demographic is made up of, customers like, what is in demand, what customers need, what they do not like about competing products, where do they currently spend their money, and on what?
 From the beginning of developing a product or offering a service, all the way up until it is actually sold and starts to generate revenue, and even throughout the entire sales process, every single aspect of a product or service revolves around the actual customers that are buying what you’re selling.
 In today’s market, businesses who believe that sales are a numbers game are setting themselves up for failure.
 Sales is now – and always has been – a people game.
 It’s a game of winning their trust before they even consider buying from you, a game of demonstrating the value of not just what you’re selling to them, but that you and your sales pitch are valuable enough to take up their time.
 You can hire the best product development team to come out with the most effective, aesthetically pleasing, and indestructible product on the planet – but if customers don’t trust the person selling it, they won’t buy it.
 At the end of the day, all you need to remember is to treat people like people, not a paycheck.
 For more information on how you can maximise sales in your business click here.
-Words by Dario Cucci First impressions are crucial.
-In the business world, they can make a world of difference in getting a promotion or being the perfect candidate in a job interview.
-In this post, we’ll highlight a few aspects — from good oral health to dressing for the job you want — that impact your career prospects.
+Words by Dario Cucci You’ve got a brilliant business idea and you’re raring to get started.
+So, what’s next?
+Is there a typical time it takes to develop a business idea and launch it on the world?
+Is it possible to get your business running in less than a month?

 In short, yes.
 Working from a focused action plan, ensuring you complete all the necessary activities, you can 100% become your own boss in less than a month.
 Here’s what you need to do.
 Research Estimated time: 3 days You can’t launch a business without first doing a bit of homework.
 Your first three days should be spent answering the following key questions: